AFNetworking/AFNetworking/README.md

 ## A delightful iOS networking library with NSOperations and block-based callbacks
 ### There's a lot to be said for a networking library that you can wrap your head around.
 API design matters, too.
 Code at its best is poetry, and should be designed to delight (but never surprise).

-AFNetworking was lovingly crafted to make best use of our favorite parts of Apple's `Foundation` framework: `NSOperation` for managing multiple concurrent requests, `NSURLRequest` & `NSHTTPURLResponse` to encapsulate state, `NSCache` and `NSURLCache` for performant and compliant cacheing behavior, and blocks to keep HTTP request / response handling code in a single logical unit in code.
+AFNetworking was lovingly crafted to make best use of our favorite parts of Apple's `Foundation` framework: `NSOperation` for managing multiple concurrent requests, `NSURLRequest` & `NSHTTPURLResponse` to encapsulate state, `NSCache` & `NSURLCache` for performant and compliant cacheing behavior, and blocks to keep request / response handling code in a single logical unit in code.

-If you're tired of massive libraries that try to do too much, if you've taken it upon yourself to roll your own hacky solution, if you want a library that _actually makes iOS networking code kinda fun_, try out AFNetworking.
+If you're tired of massive libraries that try to do too much...
+If you've taken it upon yourself to roll your own hacky solution...
+If you want a library that _actually makes iOS networking code kinda fun_...

+...try out AFNetworking

 ## Example Usage